-Life Limit Info
+• Life Limit Info

-These fields refer to the maximum possible time interval during which the part may be used on the aircraft.
+- These fields refer to the maximum possible time interval during which the part may be used on the aircraft.
 This information will be displayed in the "Component Data" section of the Dassault template for MSI reports.
-It is not displayed in the Standard or Sukhoi templates.
+It is not displayed in the Standard or Sukhoi templates. - For Type: - Select Fixed (Numerical) if you want the interval to be recorded as a number with an associated unit (e.g., 2,000 flight hours can be stored as value=2000 and unit = FHr). - Select Based on Events (Text) if you want the interval to be stored in a text field, which can contain any combination of letters or numbers (e.g., "Per Mfr Recommendation").

-• For Type:
+• For Life Limit: